Lincoln Hurst: Life and career

 Before taking up a post at the University of California, Davis in 1983, he was an instructor at Bloomfield College, New Jersey (1973–74), lecturer (1979–80) and junior dean (1980–81) at Mansfield College, Oxford, and visiting fellow at Princeton Theological Seminary (fall, 1982).
 He was a lifelong proponent of animal welfare.
-Committed to preserving the memories of G. B. Caird and Errol Flynn, he spent the final weeks of his life writing about the historic achievements of both men.
+Committed to preserving the memories of G. B. Caird and Errol Flynn, he spent the final weeks of his life writing about the achievements of both men.
 Hurst died suddenly from a heart attack in November 2008.

 Areas of activity

 Biblical studies

-Having written extensively on the Epistle to the Hebrews, Hurst's work has also focused on a variety of other topics, including ethics in religion, the Aramaic language of the Gospels and Acts, the Dead Sea Scrolls, the development of early Christian thought about Jesus, New Testament Theology, and the relationship of religion and film.
-His work has shown a maverick tendency, with a willingness to take up unpopular positions that go against the mainstream.
+Having written extensively on the Epistle to the Hebrews, Hurst's work also focused on a variety of other topics, including ethics in religion, the Aramaic language of the Gospels and Acts, the Dead Sea Scrolls, the development of early Christian thought about Jesus, New Testament Theology, and the relationship of religion and film.
+His work had a maverick tendency, with a willingness to take up unorthodox positions.
 His discussion of Hebrews (Hurst 1990) accordingly is unconcerned about the identity of the unknown author - a common preoccupation - but is rather directed at uncovering the particular religious milieu out of which he or she came.
-He is insistent that the author was not a disciple of either Plato or Philo, or that he was a former member of the Qumran community - prevailing views for much of the twentieth century.
-The writer instead was a mainstream first century Christian who was heavily influenced by Paul the Apostle and the Jewish Apocalyptic tradition.
-He also maintains, against virtually all scholars and commentators, that the first chapter of Hebrews is designed to illustrate not the deity of Christ, but his perfect humanity.
+He argued that the author was not a disciple of either Plato or Philo, or that he was a former member of the Qumran community - prevailing views for much of the twentieth century - but rather was a mainstream first century Christian who was heavily influenced by Paul the Apostle and the Jewish Apocalyptic tradition.
+He also maintained, against virtually all scholars and commentators, that the first chapter of Hebrews is designed to illustrate not the deity of Christ, but his perfect humanity.
 The first-century writer wishes his readers to know that in Jesus God has restored the human race to its proper predestined place "above the angels" (Psalm 8:4-6; Hurst 1987).
 His interest in the question of the Historical Jesus led him to question the linguistic techniques by which the majority of scholars have attempted to reconstruct Jesus's original Aramaic words beneath the later Greek gospels (Hurst 1986).
-The ethical dimensions of Jesus's teaching is another area into which he has delved; he considers Jesus's ethics to be indissolubly linked to Realized eschatology - the idea (associated with C. H. Dodd) that for Jesus the Kingdom of God had already, in substantial form, arrived in the teaching, life, and death of Jesus (Hurst 1992).
-A central facet of Christian doctrine since the early centuries of the church has been the Pre-existence of Christ, and this is another area that has attracted his attention.
+The ethical dimensions of Jesus's teaching is another area into which he delved; considering Jesus's ethics to be indissolubly linked to Realized eschatology - the idea (associated with C. H. Dodd) that for Jesus the Kingdom of God had already, in substantial form, arrived in the teaching, life, and death of Jesus (Hurst 1992).
+A central facet of Christian doctrine since the early centuries of the church has been the Pre-existence of Christ, and this was another area that attracted his attention.